 If you think your additional expenses from working from home are higher than £6 a week, you can claim tax relief on the exact amount they are but you’ll need to supply HMRC with evidence such as receipts, bills or contracts.

 Do I have to have worked from home the whole time to claim tax relief?

-No, even if you’ve only worked from home for a day or more since 6 April 2020 and have had higher expenses as a result, you can claim tax relief for the whole year.
-If you haven’t yet made a claim, you can claim two years’ relief, for both the 2020/21 tax year and the current 2021/22 tax year.
+For previous years, you are able to make a tax relief claim for the entire year, even if you’ve only worked from home for a day or more since 6 April 2020 and have had higher expenses as a result.
+If you haven’t yet made a claim, you can claim for the 2020/21, 2021/22 and 2022/23 tax years.

 What if there’s more than one of us working from home?